PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 adapters.
 The bounded Split family owns one or more outputs from a direct-source Split, again optionally with direct inputs, while retaining shared/public source adapters.
-The bounded Add family owns the non-recursive direct/unary/expanded-Swish/bounded-Split Add input form.
+The bounded Add family owns bounded recursive Add trees with direct, unary, expanded-Swish, or bounded-Split operands.
 The exact pseudo-LeakyRelu diamond is the eleventh family.
 All eleven float-path families share one `ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under